 A total of 20 judges discussed issues ranging from the importance of freedom of expression, journalists’ safety and ethics, through to defamation and Internet shut-downs.

 The course is being held in partnership with the Centre for Human Rights, University of Pretoria, with the contribution of the African Court on Human and Peoples’ Rights and the African Commission on Human and Peoples’ Rights.
-The seminar received the support of Denmark and the Open Society Organization.
+The seminar received the support of Denmark and the Open Society Organization, as well as the technical support of Norway.

 “You, the African judges, are of great importance for the defence of human rights on the continent,” said UNESCO Assistant Director General for Communication and Information, Frank La Rue, in a welcoming video message.